lihkin213/dns-svcs/permitted-networks.md

 ```
 {:pre}

-For future requests the ID in the response is referenced as **`Permitted_Network_ID`**.
+For future requests, the ID in the response is referenced as **`Permitted_Network_ID`**.
 {:note}

-### List a permitted network
+### Listing a permitted network
 {: #get-permitted-network-api}

-List a specific permitted network from your instance using the Permitted Network ID.
+List a specific permitted network from your instance using the permitted network ID.

 **Request**